Walking route through the old city center

 Discover the versatile neighbourhood of the old city center: the unique sights, cozy shopping streets and culinary hotspots in medieval Amsterdam.

-The free map with this walk on it is also available at Restaurant In de Waag where you can have a cappuccino, a sandwich or a snack; of course you can start your walk here, at stopping point F, and walk the route till you finish at stopping point E.
+The free map with this walk on it is also available at Restaurant In de Waag where you can have a cappuccino, a sandwich or a snack; the perfect location to start this walk!

 Back in 1648, the famous architect Jacob van Campen got the task to build an impressive city hall for Amsterdam.
 This city hall is nowadays better known as The Royal Palace on Dam square.
 When the Royal family is not using the palace, it is publicly opened.
 A site definitely worth visiting to take a look yourself.